UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 Using the ``else`` block lets you catch the exception as close to where it occurred as possible -- always a good thing.

-Why? -- because maybe the "process(f)" could raise an Exception, too?
-Then you don't know if the exeption came from the ``open()`` call or in some code after that.
+Why? -- because maybe the "process(f)" could raise an exception, too?
+Then you don't know if the exception came from the ``open()`` call or in some code after that.

 This bears repeating:

-**Always catch exceptions as close to where they might occur as you can**
+**Always catch exceptions as close to where they might occur as you can**.

 Exceptions -- using the exception object
 ----------------------------------------